 Big Firm Results, Small Firm Attitude

-Sibley Dolman Gipe Accident Injury Lawyers, PA, has extensive resources and a network of experts in the fields of medicine and accident reconstruction to provide the big firm results that you desire.
+Dolman Law Group Accident Injury Lawyers, PA, has extensive resources and a network of experts in medicine and accident reconstruction to provide the big firm results you desire.
 However, while we are a big firm, we take pride in our personal attention and focus on detail, which sets us apart and helps us ensure that you do not have to fight for the compensation you need to cover the full costs of your injuries.

 One of the questions we hear most frequently from those who need an attorney is: “How much will that cost?”